JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Lab 4 - Blind OS Command Injection with Out-of-Band Interaction.md

 <h2>Lab Description:</h2>

-This lab contains a blind OS command injection vulnerability in the feedback function.
+This lab features a blind OS command injection vulnerability within the feedback function.

-The application executes a shell command containing the user-supplied details.
-The command is executed asynchronously and has no effect on the application's response.
-It is not possible to redirect output into a location that you can access.
-However, you can trigger out-of-band interactions with an external domain.
+The application runs a user-supplied shell command in an asynchronous manner, without affecting its response.
+While it's impossible to redirect output to an accessible location, you can initiate out-of-band interactions with an external domain.

+To complete the lab, exploit the blind OS command injection to perform a DNS lookup using Burp Collaborator.

 <h2>Lab Solution</h2>